selabhvl/dat250public/expassignments/expass5.md

 ### Introduction

-The goal of this assignment is to make initial experiments with the Spring framework and Spring Boot software technology (spring.io).
+The goal of this assignment is to make initial experiments with the Spring framework and Spring Boot software technology (spring.io) stack.

 ### Experiment 1: Getting started